jrohel/NetMount/SERVER.md

 - Space characters ' ' are preserved except for the trailing ones (in DOS they are considered to be padding and not a part of the filename).

-- Other characters are omitted.
+- Other characters are replaced with an underscore '_'.

-- If any character is omitted based on the above conversion, or the name was too long, the name is modified to end with `~<number>`.
+- If the resulting filename exceeds the allowed length, it is modified to end with `~<number>`.

-- If a name collision occurs after lower to upper case conversion, the new name is modified to end with `~<number>`.
+- If a name collision occurs after the above conversion, the new name is modified to end with `~<number>`.

 - `<number>` is a number in the range 1-9999.
 It starts with 1 for a specific prefix and increases by 1.